amilajack/joker/README.md

 ### Plugins

-joker has primitive support for plugins.
+Joker has primitive support for plugins.
 You can register any expectation or/and any middleware by calling `joker.register`.

 ```js